-Article I. PARTIES TO THE AGREEMENT
+ARTICLE I. PARTIES TO THE AGREEMENT

-The U. S. Department of Energy Contractor, (insert here the name of the Department of Energy Contractor), hereinafter referred to as the "Contractor," has been requested by (insert here the name of the non-Federal Sponsor), hereinafter referred to as the "Sponsor," to perform the work set forth in the Statement of Work, attached hereto as Appendix A. It is understood by the Parties that, except for the intellectual property provisions of this Agreement, the Contractor is obligated to comply with the terms and conditions of its M&O contract with the United States Government (hereinafter called the "Government") represented by the United States Department of Energy (hereinafter called the "Department" or "DOE") when providing goods, services, products, processes, materials, or information to the Sponsor under this Agreement.
+The U.S. Department of Energy Contractor, (insert here the name of the Department of Energy Contractor), hereinafter referred to as the "Contractor," has been requested by (insert here the name of the non-Federal Sponsor), hereinafter referred to as the "Sponsor," to perform the work set forth in the Statement of Work, attached hereto as Appendix A. It is understood by the Parties that, except for the intellectual property provisions of this Agreement, the Contractor is obligated to comply with the terms and conditions of its M&O contract with the United States Government (hereinafter called the "Government") represented by the United States Department of Energy (hereinafter called the "Department" or "DOE") when providing goods, services, products, processes, materials, or information to the Sponsor under this Agreement.

+The names of the DOE contractor and the non-Federal sponsor must be inserted in this article.
 There must be a Statement of Work for the agreement.
 It must include a technical description of the work as well as the identity of the principal investigator.
 Specific funds, property, personnel, and services to be used must be identified in the Statement of Work.
 Background rights, if any, that are affected may be addressed in the patent rights article, the rights in technical data article, or in a separate article somewhere within the agreement, or in a separate agreement.
 Any environmental, safety, and health issues must be dealt with, especially if there are to be any materials, equipment, or other tangible property provided by the sponsor for use at the facility in furtherance of the project.
 Any proprietary information included in the Statement of Work should be clearly marked as such.
 The sponsor agrees to provide a nonproprietary description of the Statement of Work for public dissemination.

-Article II.
+ARTICLE II.
 TERM OF THE AGREEMENT